ANAMIKA

 -----

-Many of the colossal statues here are utterly mutilated.
-Some are defaced.
-I can't think of even one really intact specimen here in Karnak:
+Many of the colossal statues here are heavily damaged - some are defaced and a few look like some satanic force has torn them apart - I can't think of even one really intact specimen:

 Gopurams reflected in a holy tank is a common enough site in Tamil temples.
 Here we have something very similar - the remnants of a huge pylon reflected in a holy tank (to my limited knowledge, this is the only holy tank in an ancient Egyptian temple), whose very existence in this desert puzzles me (admittedly, the Nile is only a kilometer off).